simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://www.microsoft.com/Express/

-Microsoft Visual Studio 2010 is also fine, but you will not be able to use CUDA.
+Microsoft Visual Studio 2010 or 2012 are also fine, but you will not be able to use CUDA.

 You may also use the MinGW compiler.